Cucni/dvc-learning-project/notes.md

 The cache can be pushed and pulled to/from a remote location, which can be a cloud storage or a local filesystem.
 Remotes are managed with `dvc remote`.
 When we checkout a commit that references a different version of a dataset (via the hash), and we run `dvc checkout`, DVC tries to pull that version from the cache, but it is not guaranteed to be there.
 In this case, we can fetch the desired dataset version from the remote with a `dvc pull`.
 This pull/push mechanism allows us to avoid storing all the data versions locally: the full dataset is pulled from the remote to the cache when it is needed.

+Summary:
+* data is not stored in the git repository
+* but dvc creates a ".dvc" file which is stored in the git repository
+* the ".dvc" file is contains an identifier for a _version_ of the data so that we can recover that version if needed
+* the .dvc file establishes a connection to the data (and its versions), but the actual data is not tracked
+* data is generally stored in a remote storage, which makes up a dvc repository
+* we can push/pull to the remote storage: pushing moves data to the remote storage, pull obtains data from there.
+DVC helps with these operations by managing a local cache.

+Remark: a DVC remote acts as a Git remote (such as GitHub) for cached data.

+They serve the purpose of:
+* centralize data storage, helping sharing and collaboration
+* synchronize files
+* back up data (and other files) to avoid storing it locally

 ## ML Pipelines

 DVC also has capabilities for managing machine learning pipelines.
 For the sake of this project, we will implement a simple pipeline that trains a classification model on the penguins dataset.
 The [Palmer penguin dataset](https://allisonhorst.github.io/palmerpenguins/) is a dataset with data about penguins (body features, location, sex) often used in data exploration and visualization and ML examples.
 In our case, we will use the penguins dataset to train a K-Nearest Neighbors classifier to predict the sex of a penguin given the other information at our disposal.